How to check your tyre pressure and why it's important

 How to find the right tyre pressure

-You should be able to find the recommended pressure for your tyres on a small sticker on your bodywork, or in the vehicle handbook.
+You should be able to find the recommended pressure for your tyres on a small sticker on the bodywork of your car, usually inside the driver's doorframe or on the fuel cap.
+It should also be detailed in the vehicle handbook.

 Slow punctures